Bridgerland Technical College

 - Include official college transcripts in sealed envelopes for the prerequisite/pre-admission courses.

-- Submit your completed application to the nursing secretary on or before the application deadlines.
+- Submit your completed application to the practical nursing adviser on or before the application deadlines.

 Weber State University, Utah State University or other regionally accredited university or college equivalent

 - Microbiology (WSU MICRO 1113, USU BIOL 2060)